 Oxygen and Moisture:

 Oxidation occurs when an essential oil is exposed to oxygen.
 Consistent contact with air will deteriorate the oil and increase evaporation.
 All is not lost if this occurs.
-The oils can still be used for cleaning product recipes and even some diffusion, but should be avoided for therapeutic reasons and all skin contact.
+The oils can still be used for cleaning product recipes and even some diffusion, but should be avoided for aromatherapy reasons and all skin contact.

 Moisture is also detrimental to a bottle of pure essential oil, and can enter the oil if the lid is left off for too long.
 If water does get into an oil, it may become cloudy or the water may bead up at the bottom of the container.

 To avoid heat and light it is recommended that you keep essential oils in a cool dry place.
 Kitchen and bathroom cupboards can work well.
 I store mine on a bookshelf that does not get direct sunlight.

 Amber or cobalt glass bottles are recommended over a clear glass bottle.
 Most essential oils already come in a colored glass bottle when you purchase them.
-Never store essential oils in plastic, since they are corrosive and will eat away at the container.
+Never store pure essential oils in plastic, since they are corrosive and will eat away at the container.

 To avoid oxidation and moisture, keep the lid on the bottles when you are not using them.
 It's also a good idea to transfer oils from a larger container that is almost empty to a smaller one.
 Let's say you use a lot of lemon essential oil and purchase it in 4 oz. quantities.
 When your bottle is half full or less you may want to transfer the oil into a 1 oz. or 2 oz. bottle.
 The less empty space in a bottle the better!